 Aston Martin Logo Meaning and History

-The first emblem of the make Aston Martin appeared in the 1920 and represented the intertwined capitals of the company name “А” and “М”.
+The first emblem of the make Aston Martin appeared in 1920 and represented the intertwined capitals of the company name “А” and “М.”

-A year later, wings were stylized in accordance with fashionable trends of that time.
+A year later, wings were stylized by the fashionable trends of that time.

 Aston Martin logo description